Pappulab/localCIDER/README.txt

 About
 ----------

 **localCIDER** was written by Alex Holehouse and James Ahad in the `Pappu Lab <http://pappulab.wustl.edu>`_ .
-A manuscript is currently under preparation for citation, but until that time please cite localCIDER as;
+A manuscript is currently in press, but until that time please cite localCIDER as;

 Holehouse, A. S., Ahad, J., Das, R. K. & Pappu, R. V. CIDER: Classification of Intrinsically Disordered Ensemble Regions.
 Biophys.
 J. 108, 228a (2015).